 - Private and public spaces, as well as different access levels

-- An attractive and easy-to-use mobile app to support anytime/any place work
+- An attractive and easy-to-use mobile app to support work at any time, from any place

 To learn more, check out our eBook, “The New Social Intranet: How We Collaborate in the Digital Age.”
 It expands on what the future holds for intranets and how to get there from here.